collocations.org

 independent

-A referendum produced a massive majority in favour of fully independent status for the region.
+A majority voted for fully independent status for the region.

 The organization has charitable status.